Last updated Last updated April 27, 2026

 Enter the email address you use for opt-outs, solve the CAPTCHA, and click the “Next Step” button.

-Pro tip: We recommend creating a separate email account, that doesn’t disclose your personal details, for opting out from people-search sites.
+Pro tip: We recommend creating a separate email account, that doesn’t disclose your personal details, for opting out of people-search sites.
 This action will prevent these sites from collecting and possibly displaying the email you use for personal and business purposes.
 You can also use a disposable email.
 However, make sure to finish the opt-out process before your account automatically disappears.

 Step 4: Look yourself up